SELECTION OF QUESTIONS AND ANSWERS

 There are three main reasons why instructors of other schools do not wish to attend the Intensive Shaolin Kungfu Course.
 They do not believe they can learn combat application using kungfu techniques, and develop internal force in just a few days of the course.
 They find the fee expensive.
 They are blindly loyal to their schools.

 All those who attend the Intensive Shaolin Kungfu Course can use kungfu for combat and have internal force after a few days.
 Many course participants have told me that they are willing to pay many times the fee for the course.
-I have specifically mentioned that participants need not mention that they learned the material of the course from Shaolin Wahnam.
+I have specifically said that participants need not mention that they learned the material of the course from Shaolin Wahnam.
 They can teach the material in their own schools if they find it useful.

 Actually we practice kungfu, not just learn it.
 This was an invaluable lesson I learned from my sifu, Sifu Ho Fatt Nam, many years ago.
 The crucial difference between learning and practicing is that we learn new material, and we practice material we have learnt over and over again to become skillful.
 Hence, participants of the Intensive Shaolin Kungfu Course must practice the material they learned at the course.